||TYPES OF EMPLOYERS

 and Diversity functions

-and private corporations in various industries including:
+- Public and private corporations in various

-- Banks and financial
+- Banks and financial institutions

-- Businesses targeting
+- Businesses targeting a Black clientele

-- Consumer goods
+- Consumer goods manufacturers

-- Hotels and
+- Hotels and restaurants

 - Insurance companies

 - Staffing agencies